-If you are toying with the idea of selling your home, but have misgivings, they may just be misunderstandings.
+Sitting On the fence about selling your home?, but have misgivings, they may just be misunderstandings.
 Once you understand the process, prepare yourself for it and hire the right listing agent, you’ll have little to worry about.

 While staging and cleaning the home is important, there are things to mull over right now, while you’re still deciding.